Multigrade Neural Network Approximation: MGDL algorithm and experiments

 \subsubsection{Grade-wise residual decay}

 Figure~\ref{fig:error:MGDL} displays the evolution of training and test errors, with shaded regions indicating individual grades.
-For completeness, we also report test errors measured in the $\ell^\infty$ norm (MAX).
-In both the experiments of one and two dimensions, the error curves exhibit a clear grade-wise structure.
+For completeness, we also report the empirical test \(L^\infty\) error (MaxE), defined as the maximum absolute error over all test samples.
+In both dimensional settings, the error curves exhibit a clear grade-wise structure.
 At the onset of each new grade, the residual error undergoes a pronounced drop, followed by a stable decay as training proceeds within that grade.
 Across successive grades, the residual consistently decreases and approaches zero.

 Importantly, the most significant reductions occur immediately after activating a new grade, indicating that each grade contributes a nontrivial refinement of the approximation.
 This behavior is highly consistent across dimensions and target functions, and provides strong empirical support for viewing MGDL as a structured residual correction process, in close agreement with the theoretical results.